lakeonwan/microbit-telemetry/README.md

 When pressing button A, the micro:bit led screen outputs sensor data

-- The first led brightness corresponds with temperature
+- The 1st led brightness corresponds with temperature
-- The second led brightness corresponds with light level
+- The 2nd led brightness corresponds with light level
-- The third led brightness corresponds with sound level
+- The 3rd led brightness corresponds with sound level

 Pressing button A again disables outputting to the led screen